sin5678/inav_cn_wiki/Modes.md

 1. Motors will start at pre-configured `nav_fw_launch_thr` (default 1700) after `nav_fw_launch_motor_delay` (500ms)
 1. Launch sequence will finish when pilot switch off the NAV LAUNCH mode or move the

-### Passthrough - Direct servo control in fixed-wing.
+### PASSTHROUGH - Direct servo control in fixed-wing.

 In this mode there is no stabiliation.